crowbar/crowbar/doc/devguide/testing/devtool.md

 ### Dev Tool Helpers

-The dev tool has been updated to allow for running these tests from in a build environment.
+The dev tool allows you to set up a test environment and run tests from it.

-#### Setup on Ubuntu

-On Ubuntu, run the following commands to ensure all pre-requisites are installed:

-    sudo apt-get install sqlite3
-    sudo gem install rake bundler sqlite3
+Firstly ensure you have [set up a development VM](../dev-vm.md) which has the correct dependencies installed.

-Run with `--update-gem-cache` on your first `./dev tests run` to make sure you have the necessary gems.
+The following commands work for UNIX environments.
+When you first run `./dev tests run`, use the `--update-gem-cache` option to make sure you have the gems.

-#### Setup on openSUSE

-The dependencies (gems, etc.) should already be installed as packages.
+#### Setting up the test environment

+`./dev tests setup` builds a test environment in `/tmp/crowbar-dev-test`.
-When you run `./dev setup-test-env`, add the `--no-gem-cache` option.
+On openSUSE, you should use the `--no-gem-cache` option.

+Setup includes the following tasks:

+* copying the sources into the right locations under `/tmp/crowbar-dev-test/opt/dell`
+* running bundler to install required gems
+* compiling the BDD tests

 #### Running the tests

-The following commands work for Unix environments:

-1. `./dev tests setup`     # builds a unit test environment in /tmp/crowbar-dev-test
-1. `./dev tests reload`    # builds fixtures and migrates data for /tmp/crowbar-dev-test
+    ./dev tests run       # executes the Rails specs, Chef specs, unit tests, and BDD tests

+You can also run them with finer granularity:

-1. `./dev tests run`       # executes the chef-spec, unit tests and BDD tests
+    ./dev tests run-unit  # executes the Rails specs, Chef specs, and unit tests ./dev tests run-BDD   # executes the BDD tests

+After changing code, you can re-run the above command after first rebuilding fixtures and performing any required data base migrations via:

-1. `./dev tests clear`     # Removes the /tmp/crowbar-dev-test environment
+    ./dev tests reload    # builds fixtures and migrates data for /tmp/crowbar-dev-test

-For debugging, the `/tmp/crowbar-dev-test/crowbar_framework` environment can be used as a rails app.
+For debugging, the `/tmp/crowbar-dev-test/crowbar_framework` environment can be used as a Rails app for [manual UI testing](web-ui.md).

-The crowbar webserver can be run by running:
-* `bundle exec rails s`

-You must do this if you want to debug the BDD tests!
-Once the server is running on localhost, you can run the BDD tests interactively from erlang (`erl`) in from the code area (not just the test area) using commands like `bdd:test(crowbar).` and `bdd:debug(crowbar, myfeature, mytestid, debug).`

-> Note: only the `crowbar-dev-test` area will have all the tests available because of the barclamp rollup.
+Note: only the `/tmp/crowbar-dev-test` area will have all the tests available because of the barclamp rollup.

+#### Cleaning up

+    ./dev tests clear     # Removes the /tmp/crowbar-dev-test environment

+#### More information

+See the [Testing page](../testing.md) for more information on each set of tests.